 I Yam What I Yam

 Warning: When ever you look for a reference for Free Will be sure to Google it along with the word "Templeton".
 If Templeton is part of the results - ignore it.
 The Templeton Foundation is a worm that pays authors to come to its preconceived conclusions.
 For example the book 'Free Will: The Scandal in Philosophy' is completely funded by the Templeton Foundation and is religion in a thin disguise.

 For a review of the Templeton Foundation see Brainstorm here.

 Late word: In spite of the above warning in a big red box, written by me, I made exactly that mistake and purchased 'The Wisdom of Your Cells' by Bruce Lipton.
-After starting into it I quickly started hearing bullshit phrases and words that made no sense even to a neophite like myself.
+After starting into it I quickly started hearing bullshit phrases and words that made no sense even to a neophyte like myself.

 After returning it to the eBook seller for a full refund I did Google "Templeton 'Bruce Lipton'" and of course it was one of these.

 Templeton is a pervasive cancer on science and learning.